Getting money into super

 Australian law requires all employers to provide a minimum level of superannuation for their employees.
 For each quarter of a financial year, an amount equal to the prevailing Superannuation Guarantee (SG) rate of each eligible employee's ordinary time earnings (OTE) must be paid to a complying super fund.
 Employer contributions include all deductible employer super contributions made by an employer for the benefit of an employee and are taxed at 15%.

-The SG payment rate is legislated to slowly increase to 12% by 1 July 2025 on the following schedule:
+The SG payment rate is legislated to slowly increase to 12% by 1 July 2025.

 |Financial year||SG rate (%)|